 Unfortunately, a few buyers have reported that this item has been delivered with bugs in it.

-4. AvoDerm Natural Dry & Wet Dog Food – For Puppies
+4. AvoDerm Natural Dry & Wet Dog Food – Best for Puppies

 Based off the company name, you might not be surprised to hear that this food is packed with a certain superfood: avocados.
 Loaded with these omegas from California, this recipe was made with young pups in mind.
 A great way for a dog to have a nice long healthy life is to start them on the right track with their diet.